IJkdijk: The Macrostability Experiment

 The dike that collapsed on Saturday September the 27th at 16.02h was part of an experiment that gathered data about the stability of dikes.
 Furthermore, several sensor systems were tested in the experiment.
 More than a terabyte of data was obtained, a globally unique data set.
 The experiment was the first scientific success of the IJkdijk.

 The dike was roughly 100m long, 30m wide and 6m high and consisted of a nucleus of white sand and a shell of clay.
 A drainage system was placed at the bottom of the sand nucleus, allowing the addition or removal of water.
 Containers were placed on top of the dike, eventually to be filled with water.
 The subsoil was charted carefully, whilst the dike contained numerous proven and experimental sensor systems.
 In addition to that, the dike was carefully monitored from the outside by lidar and visual and infrared camera systems, and, of course, numerous people.
 When the dike was completed, on Friday September 26, a ditch was cut in the soil and subsoil.
-After 16 hours, at 08.00h on Saturday 27 of September 2008, the waterlevel in the dike was raised.
+After 16 hours, at 08.00h on Saturday 27 of September 2008, the water level in the dike was raised.
 At 16.02h, the dike collapsed.